hariomsonihs/Image-Gallery/README.md

 Enjoy exploring and sharing amazing visuals with **Infinite-Frame**!

 ## Acknowledgment
-We would like to express our gratitude to **CodeAlpha** for providing this task as part of their internship program.
+I would like to express our gratitude to **CodeAlpha** for providing this task as part of their internship program.